I.D. (1995 film): Plot

 Set in 1988, John (Reece Dinsdale), an ambitious young police officer in the Metropolitan Police, is sent undercover along with colleagues Trevor (Richard Graham), Eddie (Perry Fenwick) and Charlie (Philip Glenister) to join a violent football firm associated with Shadwell Town Football Club.
 Their mission is to track down the 'generals' - the shadowy figures who orchestrate the violence.
-Posing as Painter and decorators John and Trevor begin frequenting the main Hooligan pub, "The Rock" at lunch times and later start visiting on match days.
-After becoming familiar with Linda (Saskia Reeves) the barmaid and some of the regulars they start attending matches with hooligans Martin (Sean Pertwee), Nik (Charles De'Ath) and Gumbo (Lee Ross), where during one pub crawl they get into a brawl with Arsenal fans.
+Posing as painters and decorators, John and Trevor begin frequenting the main hooligan pub, "The Rock" at lunch times and later start visiting on match days.
+After becoming familiar with barmaid Linda (Saskia Reeves) and some of the regulars, they start attending matches with hooligans Martin (Sean Pertwee), Nik (Charles De'Ath) and Gumbo (Lee Ross).
+During one pub crawl, they get into a brawl with Arsenal fans.

 As a bus of Midchester fans goes past the pub, John tells Trevor that he needs to find out where they are going and runs out of the pub, following the bus which is eventually held up in traffic.
 The bus is then ambushed and attacked by the Shadwell firm who have followed John from the pub.
 Firm leader Bob (Warren Clarke) who was initially suspicious of John, now lauds him as a hero for leading the charge against the away fans.

 The hard-drinking and hard-fighting macho culture (where Saturday's match and Saturday's fight are all that matters) prove irresistible to John and he finds himself slowly becoming one of the thugs he has been sent to entrap.
 En route to the next game, Martin informs John of the location of the next fight between Shadwell and an opposing firm.
 Trevor calls ahead from a service station payphone to inform the police of the details.
 With the location given away, the police are on the scene and make arrests.

 Martin, now heavily suspicious of John and Trevor, accuses them of being police officers.
-John's answers convinces Bob and Martin that they are who they say they are.
+John's answers convince Bob and Martin that they are who they say they are.
 Later, John pretends to be unable to read when playing on a pub quiz machine which appears to get rid of any certainty that he is a policeman.
-John's relationships with Marie (Claire Skinner) his wife, his superiors and even his team become strained.
-He begins to ignore his wife which causes an argument during which John attempts to violently have sex with her.
+John's relationships with his wife Marie (Claire Skinner), his superiors and even his undercover team become strained.
+He begins to ignore his wife, leading to an argument during which John attempts to violently have sex with her.